JohnnyHall/mongodb-simple-database/README.md

 </p>

 # 🗂️ MongoDB-Simple-Database
-> A simple database using MySQL
+> A simple database using MongoDB

 ## 📜 Requirements
 1. Docker 20.10 or newer